 Below view our Position Statements on a range of issues affecting people walking for recreation, health, or transport.

-We also regularly advocate for walking, and you can view some of these as news updates.
+We also regularly advocate for walking, and you can view some of these on the Our Work page.

 The Green Man: Improving pedestrian signal phasing at intersections and other signalised crossing points

 Walking SA calls for the development of state-wide pedestrian traffic signal guidelines.